Falmouth Town Council Complaints Procedure

-3.1 complaints by one council employee against another council employee, or between a council employee and the council as employer.
-These matters area dealt with under the council’s disciplinary and grievance procedures.
+2.1 complaints by one council employee against another council employee, or between a council employee and the council as employer.
+These matters are dealt with under the council’s disciplinary and grievance procedures.

-3.2 complaints against councillors.
-Complaints against councillors are covered by the Code of Conduct for Members adopted by the Council on 1st July 2012 and, if a complaint against a Councillor is received by the council, it will be referred to the Standards Committee of Cornwall Council.
+2.2 complaints against councillors.
+Complaints against councillors are covered by the Code of Conduct for Members adopted by the Council on 1st July 2012 (reaffirmed 19 September 2016).
+If a complaint against a Councillor is received by the council, it may be referred to the Standards Committee of Cornwall Council.
 Further information on the process of dealing with complaints against Councillors may be obtained from the Monitoring Officer of Cornwall Council.

-6. Wherever possible, the Clerk will try to resolve your complaint immediately.
-If this is not possible, the Clerk will normally try to acknowledge your complaint within five working days.
+Wherever possible, the Clerk will try to resolve your complaint immediately.
+If this is not possible, the Town Clerk will normally try to acknowledge your complaint within five working days.

-7. If you do not wish to report your complaint to the Clerk, you may make your complaint directly to the Chairman of the Council (The Town Mayor) who will try to resolve your complaint or report it to the Council or the appropriate Council Committee.
+If you do not wish to report your complaint to the Town Clerk, you may make your complaint directly to the Chairman of the Council (The Town Mayor) who, with a member of the Council, will try to resolve your complaint or report it to the Council or the appropriate Council Committee.

-8. The Clerk or The Town Mayor or the Council (as appropriate) will investigate each complaint, obtaining further information as necessary from you and/or from staff or members of the Council.
+The Town Clerk, or The Town Mayor with a member of the Council (as appropriate) will investigate each complaint, obtaining further information as necessary from you and/or from Council employees or councillors of the Council.

-9. The Clerk or the Town Mayor will notify you within 20 working days of the outcome of your complaint and of what actions (if any) the Council proposes to take as a result of your complaint.
-(In exceptional cases the twenty working days timescale may have to be extended.
-If it is, you will be kept informed.)
+The Town Clerk or the Town Mayor will notify you within 20 working days of the outcome of your complaint and of what actions (if any) the Council proposes to take as a result of your complaint.
+In exceptional cases, the twenty working days timescale may have to be extended.
+If it is, you will be kept informed.

-10. If you are dissatisfied with the response to your complaint, you may ask for your complaint to be referred to the Council and (usually within eight weeks) you will be notified in writing of the outcome of the review of your original complaint.
+If you are dissatisfied with the response to your complaint, you may ask for your complaint to be referred to the Council, and (usually within eight weeks) you will be notified in writing of the outcome of the review of your original complaint.

 Town Clerk, Falmouth Town Council,